avi8230/WS_public/README.md

 ## Technologies Embedded in the Project

-Technologies embedded in the project include:
+Some of the technologies embedded in the project are:

 - **Text to Speech:** Microsoft
 - **Translation:** Google Translate
 - **Chatbot:** OpenAI - ChatGPT
 - **Payment Processing:** PayPal
-- *and more...*

 ## Server Architecture